KDL wiki

 Equal(t1,t2,eps);

-Wrench w1; //Default constructor, initializes to Zero through Vector
+Wrench w1; //Default constructor, initializes force and torque to Zero

 Wrench w2(force,torque);//Vector force, and Vector torque